sparckles/Robyn/docs/features.md

 ```

 #### Other types

-Whenever you want to use an other type for your routes, the `str` method will be called on it and it will be stored in the body of the response.
+Whenever you want to use another type for your routes, the `str` method will be called on it, and it will be stored in the body of the response.
 Here is an example that returns a string:

 ```python
 @app.get("/")